hanishkvc/prgs-docs-spreadsheetkvc/README.md

 DONE: Right align the cell contents, while overflowing towards the left cells which are empty.
 Indicate clipping of cell contents.

-	Add support for xalignleft (default) and xalignright
+	Add support for xalignleft, xalignright and xaligndefault.

 xviewraw and xviewnormal commands added.